zeldaret/oot/docs/includes.md

 The include should be ordered like this and sorted alphabetically within each group:

-- main .h for the system/overlay
+- main header(s) for the system/overlay.
+That is, the .h file(s) that declare what the .c defines (functions, globals).
 - `versions.h` if needed
 - remaining includes not in this list
 - assets